Network uptime monitoring: Devices

 For non-ICMP environment, especially to monitor uptime for your edge router or DMZ zone devices, you can use Telnet instead.
 The default availability polling interval is five minutes and you can customize it to a specific device group or for a particular device, based on your need.

-OpManager provides an SNMP-based interface uptime and port availability monitoring for each element in the enterprise network and IT infrastructure.
+OpManager's network uptime monitor provides an SNMP-based monitoring to check interface uptime and port availability for each element in the enterprise network and IT infrastructure.
 It provides uptime report showing interface availability on a daily, weekly, monthly, or custom period to measure your network level availability and ensure that your SLAs are being met.
 These interface or port statuses are propagated across multi facets through individual device status, Layer 2 network maps, business view or custom device groups, and network weather maps.

 Servers are the core elements of any IT infrastructure.
 It is vital that they always be accessible, to ensure the smooth running of internal processes and the availability of your services.
 Server uptime, or the amount of time your servers are available to users, is one of the most important factors for optimizing network performance.

 OpManager's server uptime monitoring feature provides you with detailed graphs and reports about availability and response time of Transmission Control Protocol (TCP) services that are monitored.
 The service monitoring functionality in OpManager is customizable and you can choose the intended service for monitoring.

 Network uptime monitoring: Windows services